JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-3.markdown

 }
 {% endcoderay %}

-Now we have wrappers for boolean, we can add the comparison operators to the vector4f class; again, to avoid code duplication, some operators will be implemented in the base class and will be based on specific operators implemented in the inheriting class.
-Let's start with the vector4f comparison operators :
+Now that we have wrappers for boolean, we can add the comparison operators to the vector4f class; again, to avoid code duplication, some operators will be implemented in the base class and will be based on specific operators implemented in the inheriting class.
+Let's start with the vector4f comparison
+operators:

 {% coderay lang:cpp simd_sse.hpp %}
 // Definition of vector4f and arithmetic overloads